 What this all boils down to is the customer experience; the moments that matter in the Connected Era are fleeting and so the margin for conversion is razor thin.
 In 2018, the answer to the marketer’s maxim of creating the right ad, to the right user, at the right time, is to get the right data, to the right system, in real time.
 Simply, you can’t expect to do that if the right system isn’t mapping the right identity, to the right system, all the time.

 If you’d like to learn more about how mParticle can help your brand win in the Connected Era, feel free to reach out.
-Or, to learn more about CDPs, download our free CDP guide here.
+Or, to learn more about CDPs, check out our in-depth CDP guide.

 Treatwell partners with mParticle to bring innovative digital experiences to the hair and beauty community